 PoH is a historical record that proves that an event has occurred at a specific moment in time.
 It only requires a set of numbers of sequential steps to evaluate and eventually produce a unique output that can be verified publicly.

 Unlike Proof-of-Work (PoW) or Proof-of-Stake (PoS) consensus, PoH is not a consensus mechanism but rather a system that enables the verification of transactions through time stamps.
 Each block of transactions is verified every 400 milliseconds, which is a tick of the decentralized clock of Solana.
-The time stamps in Solana are possible because of the SHA-256 hash function, in which the output of a transaction is reused as an input for the next hash.
+The timestamps in Solana are possible because of the SHA-256 hash function, in which the output of a transaction is reused as an input for the next hash.

 PoH differs from Bitcoin PoW, particularly in how a transaction is being validated and the speed and accuracy of the validation.
-Unlike PoH, BTC miners with different local times have to constantly look for a valid timestamp for mine a block.
+Unlike PoH, BTC miners with different local times have to constantly look for a valid timestamp for mining a block.
 Hence resulting in errors and false timestamps.

-However, PoH introduces a chain of organized hashes for validators to process; using a latest hashed state of a transaction can significantly reduce the time to validate a block.
+However, PoH introduces a chain of organized hashes for validators to process; using the latest hashed state of a transaction can significantly reduce the time to validate a block.
 Hence, a node can verify as many transactions as possible in 1.6 seconds (a total of 4 blocks).
 Then, the node responsible for mining switches roles with another node.
 During the verification process, the node responsible for mining is considered the Leader node.